For the Love of Dogs: Awards

-Paul O'Grady: For the Love of Dogs has won a number of awards.
+For the Love of Dogs has won a number of awards.
 The show has won two consecutive National Television Awards for 'Most Popular Factual Entertainment Programme' in 2013 and 2014.
-It won again in 2019 after beating Gogglebox for the first time in five years.

-On 14 October 2014, it was revealed that For the Love of Dogs had been nominated for a third National Television Award, this time under the category 'Most Popular Factual Programme'.
-But it lost out to Gogglebox.
+In 2014, it was nominated for a third National Television Award, this time under the category 'Most Popular Factual Programme', but lost out to Gogglebox.
+It won again in 2019 after beating Gogglebox for the first time in five years, and then in 2023.

 The show was also nominated for a BAFTA for 'Best Features Programme' in 2013.